mokagio/mokacoding/metallo/src/posts/2020-05-27-the-indistractable-developer.md

 I often procrastinate or get distracted when I have to do some tasks that I don't like, say pruning the Jira backlog.
 Needless to say, neither procrastinating nor getting distracted helps to get rid of the annoying task sooner.
-Eyal practical suggestion to stay focused and tackle this annoying work is to reimagine the task.
+Eyal's practical suggestion to stay focused and tackle this annoying work is to reimagine the task.

 While pruning the Jira backlog might not be the most interesting work for me, there are ways to make it a bit more so.
 For example, I can challenge myself to do so only using keyboard shortcuts.